WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-12-06-aad-authentication-for-applications-running-in-aks-to-access-azure-sql-databases.md

 <script src="https://gist.github.com/WolfgangOfner/49ece58a8d86c5d3192eee38140435fa.js"></script>

 Lastly, create a new managed identity.
-This managed identity will be used to authentication the application in your Azure SQL database.
+This managed identity will be used to authenticate the application in your Azure SQL database.

 <script src="https://gist.github.com/WolfgangOfner/1485648644bc1b14dc16c5d1334fdca0.js"></script>